Restricted Roads (20 mph Speed Limit) (Wales) Order 2022: Core provision

-The Order reduces the general speed limit for restricted roads from 30 miles per hour to 20 miles per hour in relation to Wales.
+The order reduces the general speed limit for restricted roads from 30 miles per hour to 20 miles per hour in relation to Wales.
 Accordingly, the reference in section 81(1) of the Road Traffic Regulation Act 1984 to "30 miles per hour" is to be interpreted as a reference to "20 miles per hour".

 Exceptions process

-The Order does not preclude local authorities from designating exceptions where 30 mph remains appropriate.
-Highway authorities retain their powers under sections 82(2) and 84(1)(a) of the Road Traffic Regulation Act 1984 to direct that specific roads should not be treated as restricted roads or to impose different speed limits through Traffic Regulation Orders.
+The order does not preclude local authorities from designating exceptions where 30 mph remains appropriate.
+Highway authorities retain their powers under sections 82(2) and 84(1)(a) of the Road Traffic Regulation Act 1984 to direct that specific roads should not be treated as restricted roads or to impose different speed limits through traffic regulation orders.

 The Welsh Government has provided guidance to help highway authorities make decisions about exceptions.
 In July 2024, new guidance was provided to highway authorities to help them assess which roads the speed limit could return to 30mph.

 Legislative process

 Consultation

-Before making the Order, the Welsh Ministers were required to consult with the Secretary of State for Transport under section 81(5) of the Road Traffic Regulation Act 1984.
+Before making the order, the Welsh Ministers were required to consult with the Secretary of State for Transport under section 81(5) of the Road Traffic Regulation Act 1984.
 The Secretary of State for Transport was consulted on 7 April 2022.
 The Minister for Roads, Buses and Places responded on behalf of the Secretary of State on 11 May 2022 indicating that she had no comments to make on the proposed order.

 A 12-week public consultation ran from 9 July 2021 to 1 October 2021.
 6,018 online responses were received by the Welsh Government in the consultation period.
 47% were in favour of reducing the speed limit and 53% were against.
 However, the majority of organisations—22 of 25—broadly supported the Welsh Government's proposal to reduce the speed limit.

 Senedd scrutiny

-The draft Order was laid before Senedd Cymru on 21 June 2022.
+The draft order was laid before Senedd Cymru on 21 June 2022.
 The motion to approve the draft Order was debated in a plenary session on 12 July 2022, where it was approved by 39 votes to 15.
 The Order was made by the Welsh Ministers on 13 July 2022 following the resolution of Senedd Cymru to approve the draft.

 Implementation timeline

-There is a longer period than usual between the making of the Order and its coming into force (17 September 2023).
+There was a longer period than usual between the making of the order and its coming into force on 17 September 2023.
 This lengthy preparation period was required to enable traffic authorities to review their road networks and determine whether they needed to make orders under the Road Traffic Regulation Act 1984 for restricted roads where they considered that the default speed limit of 20 miles per hour would not be appropriate.